Who's Your Caddy?: Cast

-Production
+Release

-The film was produced by Rifkin-Eberts and released by Dimension Films in association with Black Entertainment Television’s Robert L. Johnson.
+The film was produced by Rifkin-Eberts and released by Dimension Films in association with BET’s Robert L. Johnson under its new division known as Our Stories Films.
+It was released in North America in distribution by Metro-Goldwyn-Mayer on July 27, 2007.
+It was then released on DVD by Genius Products on November 27, 2007.

 Reception

+Critical reception

-Upon its release, Who's Your Caddy? was panned by critics.
-On Rotten Tomatoes, the film has an approval rating of 6% based on 34 reviews with the consensus stating: "A juvenile, uninspired retread of Caddyshack, Who's Your Caddy? is unoriginal, unfunny, and just plain forgettable."
-On Metacritic, the film has a score of 18 out of 100, based on reviews from 19 critics, indicating "Overwhelming dislike".
+On the review aggregator website Rotten Tomatoes, 6% of 33 critics' reviews are positive, with an average rating of 2.7/10.
+The website's consensus reads: "A juvenile, uninspired retread of Caddyshack, Who's Your Caddy? is unoriginal, unfunny, and just plain forgettable."
+Metacritic, which uses a weighted average, assigned the film a score of 18 out of 100, based on 11 critics, indicating "overwhelming dislike".

 The film was nominated for a Golden Raspberry award for Worst Remake or Rip-off, but lost to I Know Who Killed Me.

 Former U.S. president Bill Clinton "loves" the film.
 In August 2016, Bradley Cooper and Todd Phillips made guest appearances on The Late Late Show with James Corden where they discussed having dinner with Clinton in Thailand while filming The Hangover Part II.
 The two guests stated that during their dinner with the former president, Clinton stated that he loves comedies and his favorite comedy is Who's Your Caddy?